basho/riak-python-client/docs/deprecated.rst

 The method ``get_sibling`` was replaced by the :attr:`~riak.RiakObject.siblings` attribute in Riak 2.0.

-The siblings in `:class:`riak.RiakObjects` are modeled in the :class:`riak.RiakContent` content which had two methods deprecated in the Riak 2.0 release:
+The siblings in :class:`riak.RiakObject` are modeled in the :class:`riak.RiakContent` content which had two methods deprecated in the Riak 2.0 release: